RTEMS/rtems-docs/eng/req-eng.rst

 For RTEMS, its scope will be extended to manage specifications in general.
 The primary reason for selecting Doorstop as the requirements management tool for the RTEMS Project is its data format which allows a high degree of customization.
-Doorstop uses a directed, acyclic graph of items.
+Doorstop uses a directed, acyclic graph (DAG) of items.
 The items are files in YAML format.
 Each item has a set of `standard attributes <https://doorstop.readthedocs.io/en/latest/reference/item/>`_ (key-value pairs).